-If matting does begin to appear, it is likely because the undercoat is shedding, and you can brush it more frequently to relieve the mats.
+If matting does begin to appear, it is likely because the undercoat is shedding.
+Thankfully, you can brush it more frequently to relieve the mats.

-Maine Coon’s have adorable, outgoing personalities as well as being a top ten contender for the fluffiest cat breed.
+Maine Coons have adorable, outgoing personalities as well as being a top ten contender for the fluffiest cat breed.
 They’re also one of the many cats with fluffy tails — as are most of the cats on this list.

 With proper maintenance and vet care, a Maine Coon lives on average 11 years.

 They make great family pets for owners who spent a lot of time around the house.
 These cats are typically clever and active, requiring lots of stimulation and exercise.
 You need to be willing and available to give them plenty of company and interaction.

-The Norwegian Forest cat has collected several nicknames, including Wegie (thankfully pronounced “wee-gee”) and Skogkatt (which means “forest cat”).
+The Norwegian Forest cat has collected several nicknames.
+These include Wegie (thankfully pronounced “wee-gee”) and Skogkatt (which means “forest cat”).

-Not surprisingly, this large, smart, strong, native breed cat originally hails from Norway, where King Olaf declared the Wegie the official cat of Norway.
+Not surprisingly, this large, smart, strong, native breed cat originally hails from Norway.
+There, King Olaf declared the Wegie the official cat of Norway.

 They are low shedding, and you can find out more about hypoallergenic cat breeds here.